Skip to main content

 In terms of transaction consistency, cloning behaves as follows:

-• For directory: The clone command does not guarantee atomicity for directories.
+• For directories: The clone command does not guarantee atomicity for directories.
 In other words, if the source directory changes during the cloning process, the target directory may be different from the source directory.